saieva/saieva.github.io/_posts/2015-12-06-The-System-Administrators-Oath.markdown

 ---
 layout: post
-title:  "The System Administrator's Oath"
+title:  "The [System Administrator's] Oath"
 date:   2015-12-06 00:00:01 -0400
-categories: CleanCode
+categories: CleanCode Programming
 ---
 Bob Martin (author of Clean Code, The Clean Coder, and evangelist of software craftsmanship) recently posted [The Programmer’s Oath][ProgrammersOathURL].
 Let’s say we have jobs as System Engineer’s or